chrisdoc/thesis/thesis.md

 These events are issued in both connected and idle states.
 Therefore trajectories can be generated even when no call is ongoing.
 Due to the small number of location areas in the research area, each location area was represented by a unique character.
-This allowed storing a location area sequence as a string.
 The next step was to generate routes in the research area and store the location area characters for each area they traversed.
 To estimate a trajectory for a mobile subscriber the location area sequence for the subscriber was compared to route sequences that have been generated before.
-Fig. [fig:schlaichcomp] depicts the comparison of a mobile subscriber sequence and route sequences with high similarity.
+Figure [fig:schlaichcomp] depicts the comparison of a mobile subscriber sequence and route sequences with high similarity.

 ![Results of comparison between sequences with high similarity by Schlaich et al. @Schlaich2010a](./images/schlaichcomp.jpg "fig:")